Azure/azure-sdk-for-js/README.md

 #### Warning for VSCode users
 Visual Studio Code has a feature which will automatically fetch and install @types packages for you, using the standard npm package manager.
 This will cause problems with your node_modules directory, since Rush uses PNPM which lays out this directory quite differently.
 It's highly recommended that you ensure "Typescript: Disable Automatic Type Acquisition" is checked in your VSCode Workspace Settings (or ensure `typescript.disableAutomaticTypeAcquisition` is present in your .vscode/settings.json file).

+#### Warning for Windows users
+Git for Windows has a bug where repository files may be unintentionally removed by `git clean -df` when a directory is locally linked.
+Because Rush creates local links between packages, you may encounter this.
+It's highly recommended to use the `rush reset-workspace` command to get your working directory back to a clean state instead.
+If you prefer to run `git clean -df` manually, you must first run `rush unlink` so that the operation can be performed safely.

 ### Inner loop developer workflow with Rush